Welcome to Glenaire Primary School.

 A very warm welcome to Glenaire Primary School website.

 Glenaire Primary School is a one-form entry community school in Baildon.
 We are proud to be known as a caring and inclusive school and value the close community feeling of being one-form entry.
+On the 1st May 2022 we joined Exceed Academies Trust who are supporting us along the next steps of our journey.

 Children are at the heart of everything we do.
 We nurture them to become the very best that they can be.
 We work hard to instil a sense of pride and respect so that our children are well-rounded citizens of the future.
 We want our pupils to enjoy the challenge of understanding new ideas and acquiring new skills; to develop lively, enquiring minds and intellectual curiosity.